xcomponent/xcomponent/README.md

 * You can migrate from a Monolith to a full microservices architecture without a line of code !
 * XComponent platform is fully asynchronous and it is running on the top of a RabbitMQ middleware.
 Nevertheless, the complexity of this kind of architecture is hidden to the developper
-* You can monitor in Real-Time the status of your microservices For a better understanding of XComponent, and for more details, we suggest to read the [user guide](Documentation/README.md) and jump to the [Hello World sample](Examples/xc.helloworld/README.md).
+* You can monitor in Real-Time the status of your microservices For a better understanding of XComponent, and for more details, we suggest to read the [user guide](Documentation/README.md) or to jump to the [Hello World sample](Examples/xc.helloworld/README.md).

 Thanks to the [Use Cases](Examples) section, you will able to understand: